kchmck/vim-coffee-script/Readme.md

 ### Tuning Vim for CoffeeScript

-Changing these core settings can make vim more CoffeeScript-friendly.
+Changing these core settings can make vim more CoffeeScript friendly.

 #### Fold by indentation

-Folding by indentation is a good fit for CoffeeScript functions and classes.
+Folding by indentation is a good fit for CoffeeScript functions and classes:

   ![Folding](http://i.imgur.com/lpDWo.png)